drscotthawley/flocoder/StyleGuide.md

 ## Note

 None of these guidelines are followed perfectly throughout the code.
-Nevertheless, these are the soft constraints.
+Nevertheless, these are the "soft constraints".

-**Exceptions** that could/should be brought to compliance:

-* Currently there's a plethora of files and subdirectories in the repo.
-Some may find this compartmentalization a welcome form of organization.
-Others may find it needless and would prefer to flatten the structure.
-I (SHH) don't have a strong opintion -- this structure is what Claude suggested when I refactored the code. ;-)
-* In `scripts/preencode_data.py` there's a class for no good reason.
-Nothing is gained by having it be a class.
-We could change it.
-Again, it's just what Claude did. ;-)